 \section{Introduction}

 In the theory of convex bodies, many geometric inequalities can be generalized to functional inequalities.
-This is the case of Prékopa-Leindler, which is the functional form of Brunn-Minkowski inequality.
-Let us mention also Blaschke-Santal{\'o} inequality \cite{San}, which states in the symmetric case that if $K$ is a symmetric convex body in $\R^n$ (in this paper, $K$ symmetric means $K=-K$) and
+This is the case of the Prékopa-Leindler inequality, which is the functional form of the Brunn-Minkowski inequality.
+Let us mention also the Blaschke-Santal{\'o} inequality \cite{San}, which states in the symmetric case that if $K$ is a symmetric convex body in $\R^n$ (in this paper, $K$ symmetric means $K=-K$) and

 where $K^*=\{y\in\R^{n}; \langle y, x \rangle\leq 1, \mbox{ for all } x\in K\}$ is the polar body of K then

 with equality if and only if $K$ is an ellipsoid, where $B^{n}_{2}$ is the Euclidean ball associated to the standard scalar product in $\R^n$ and $|B|$ stands for the Lebesgue measure of a Borel subset $B$ of $\R^n$ (\cite{P}, see \cite{MP} or also \cite{MR} for a simple proof of both the inequality and the case of equality).\\